 Power Needs A Sidekick

 The strongest man in the world can’t move a stationary train without wheels.
 Likewise, a powerful water flow rate is useless without a great bowl design.

 Once water flows out of the toilet tank, to maximize its power it needs to be channeled to make it even more powerful.
 So a good toilet bowl design will have this aspect carefully engineered.

-A clean flush is to clear waste and clean the bowl all in a single flush.
+A clean flush is to clear the waste and clean the bowl all in a single flush.
 No waste, not even a tiny bit should be left behind.
-That’s what a best flushing toilet should do.
+That’s what the best flushing toilet should do.